 The centerpieces of Nature Visions are two exhibits that showcase nature and photo art photography by members of the regional camera clubs that organize the event.

-Nature Visions features two full days of lectures by noted photographers, preceded by a full-day seminar on Friday by an internationally known photographer and teacher.
+Nature Visions features two full days of lectures by noted photographers, preceded by a full-day seminar on Friday by either one or two internationally known photographers/teachers.
 Our speakers are locally and nationally known photographers with expertise in a variety of fields.
 Our vendors sell and demonstrate the latest photography equipment, supplies and workshops.

 Another popular activity is the opportunity to photograph hawks and owls.
-Thanks to the Raptor Conservancy of Virginia, photographers can focus their cameras on these magnificent, wild birds in a natural setting just outside the Hylton Center.
+Photographers can focus their cameras on these magnificent, wild birds in a natural setting just outside the Hylton Center.

 A Brief History